Angie8669/Music_Recommender/README.md

 - Handles exceptions from Spotify API due to bad queries, as well as handling empty results.

 ## Design Patterns
+- Factory - Uses a factory to build an HttpUrlConnection object based on request method and URL parts.
+- Observer - Creates SectionListener objects for each section of the UI that represents songs, artists, or albums.
+All SectionListeners are managed by the SectionManager.
+The Controller retrieves data from the Model, which is passed to the SectionManager to ask each SectionListener to update the proper parts of the UI.
 - Strategy - Implements multiple strategies for getting recommendations, based on if genre data is available for specified seeds.
 - Singleton - Ensures only one instance of APIService exists.
 Ensures that only one instance of any SpotifyObject (artist, album, or track) at any time.

 ## Demo:
 [Demo Link](https://drive.google.com/file/d/1GFogJ5CsbDhItLwNo-cK5llsE5dRTaJE/view?usp=sharing)